Waiting times on the phone can sometimes be long. Check our frequently asked questions to quickly find an answer to your question.

 Do I pay a co-payment for medication?

-Medication will be prescribed by us and delivered by the pharmacy.
+If medication is prescribed by us, it is delivered by the pharmacy.
 Depending on the drug, there may be a co-payment, which by law is a maximum of €250.
-This co-payment is charged by your insurer, this is outside of ADHDcentraal.
-You can check with your insurer to see if you have additional insurance for these costs.
+This co-payment will be charged by your health insurance company and is not covered by ADHDcentraal.
+You can check with your health insurance company to see if you have additional insurance for these costs.
 Some manufacturers have a refund policy for this co-payment:

 Repayment scheme Tentin